 Professional Advising Staff

-In addition to your lower-division adviser and your student adviser, academic counselors in the Office of Academic Advising can assist with academic planning, exceptions and any other academic need or concern.
+In addition to your lower-division adviser and your student adviser, academic counselors in the Office of Academic Advising can assist with academic planning, navigating university policies and procedures, and any other academic need or concern.

 Walk-in hours are Monday-Friday, 10 a.m.–4 p.m., in Reynolda Hall, Room 125.

-Pre-professional advisers for the health professions (medical, dental, veterinary medicine, PA, PT, nursing, etc.), pre-law, pre-engineering, pre-business, pre-investment banking and pre-graduate school are also available to meet with you.
+Pre-professional advisers for the health professions (medical, dental, veterinary medicine, PA, PT, nursing, etc.), pre-law, pre-engineering, pre-business, pre-Wall Street and pre-graduate school are also available to meet with you.

 It contains important dates regarding holidays, exams, and course drop and add dates.
 Copy these dates into your calendar now; you are expected to be present on all dates when the university is in session through your last exam.

 Do NOT schedule travel plans until you know course meeting times, assignment due dates and your final exam schedule.